Bone and Bone Formation

 Bone Formation and Remodelling

-3. Be able to recognize mature and immature (mottled or woven) bone.
+5. Recognize mature and immature (mottled or woven) bone in light micrographs.

 There is no single perfect section in which to study bone and its formation.
 The process involves transitions, and the various stages are simply too many to be encompassed in any one section.
 Even the many slides available in this session may not have all the structures you need for study, so try to look as many different slides as you can.
 With the exception of slide #51 and #93, all the slides you study have been decalcified by the action of acid or a chelating agent, so you will be looking at the remaining organic matrix.
 Bone is difficult to cut in paraffin so there are distortions and differential shrinkages, common events that lead to an almost universal separation of the bone from the periosteum.
 If you look long enough, however, you'll find intact areas; these areas are the ones with which to start your study.